leosawka/Nuntius/README.md

   - Snackbar confirmation on success
   - Cancel button with unsaved changes confirmation
   - Exit warning when there are unsaved changes
+- Edit News form with:
+  - Reused validation logic
+  - Snackbar confirmation on update
+- Delete News button with confirmation prompt
+- Global banner/header with logo and Create New button
+- Banner hidden in Create News view

 ---